Business Intelligence Competency Center: usefulness & need, tasks, roles and positioning of BICC

 What is the mission of the BICC and BI department?

-Advancements in knowledge have led to more and more strategic tasks being assigned to the BICC and BI department.
+Advancements in knowledge have led to more and more strategic tasks being assigned to the BICC and BI departments.
 The BICC is expected to develop an overall strategic plan, including BI priorities, together with the business.
 At the same time, it defines demands from the data quality and the governance of Business Intelligence.
 What has stayed the same for years, however, is the promotional role that the BICC plays in propagating the BI philosophy, including Artificial Intelligence (AI) and continuous improvement using data analytics.

-Often, Business Analytics and reporting is spread out throughout various branches of the organization.
+Often, Business Analytics and reporting are spread out throughout various branches of the organization.
 Every department has its own business analyst or developer.
 They even use different BI tools much of the time.
 Standardization and consolidation of the Business Intelligence function across the organization will lead to improvement and greater efficiency.
 Your competitive edge can greatly increase.

 The 4 main tasks of the BICC